Darrenpjh/Image-Similarity-using-DINO-v2/readme.md

-# Similarity Image Search App with local vector db (in memory)
+# Similarity Image Search App

 A professional, engineering-friendly dashboard for searching image similarity with deep learning (DINOv2) and vector database (Qdrant), featuring an interactive web app and batch download tools.